BevzaM/BIMarathon2021/README.md

 The analysis was based on information taken from the [official website](https://finances.worldbank.org/Loans-and-Credits/IBRD-Statement-of-Loans-Latest-Available-Snapshot/sfv5-tf7p) and Updated (___January 10, 2022___)
 [Data_Dictionary](Data_Dictionary_-_IBRD_Statement_of_Loans_and_IDA_Statement_of_Credits_and_Grants.pdf) in the attachment.

 To get answers with this database, I will use queries using MySQL.
-And to demonstrate the results of Tableau (interactive dashboards).
+And to demonstrate the results of Tableau ([Dashboard IBRD](https://public.tableau.com/app/profile/mykhailo2589/viz/DashboardIBRDStatementofLoansandIDAStatement/DashboardIBRD?publish=yes)).
 The main points of the process of finding answers will be documented and you can, if you wish, recreate them for yourself.